New Grub Street: Synopsis

 As a rule, marriage is the result of a mild preference, encouraged by circumstances, and deliberately heightened into strong sexual feeling.
 You, of all men, know well enough that the same kind of feeling could be produced for almost any woman who wasn't repulsive.

-Eventually, reason enough for an engagement is provided by a legacy of £5,000 left to Marian by John Yule.
+A new motivation for Milvain manifests itself in the form of a legacy of £5,000 left to Marian by John Yule.

 Life and death eventually end the possibility of this union.
 Milvain's initial career advancement is a position on The Current, a paper edited by Clement Fadge.
-Twenty years earlier, Alfred Yule (Marian's father) was slighted by Fadge in a newspaper article, and the resulting acerbic resentment extends even to Milvain.
+Twenty years earlier, Fadge slighted Alfred Yule in a newspaper article, and Alfred Yule's resulting acerbic resentment has extended even to Milvain.
 Alfred refuses to countenance Marian's marriage; but his objection proves to be an obstacle to Milvain only after Yule's eyesight fails and Marian's legacy is reduced to a mere £1,500.
 As a result, Marian must work to provide for her parent, and her inheritance is no longer available to Milvain.

 By this time, Milvain already has detected a more desirable target for marriage: Amy Reardon.
 Reardon's poverty and natural disposition toward ill-health culminate in his death following a brief reconciliation with his wife.
 She, besides the receipt of £10,000 upon John Yule's death, has the natural beauty and grace to benefit a man in the social events beneficial to his career.
-Eventually Amy and Milvain marry; however, as the narrator reveals, this marriage motivated by circumstances is not lacking in more profound areas.
-Milvain, it is said, has married the woman he loves, although the narrator never states this as a fact, merely reporting it as something others have said about Milvain.
-In fact, in a conversation that ends the book, the reader is left to question whether Milvain is in fact haunted by his love for Marian, and his ungentlemanly actions in that regard.
+Amy and Milvain ultimately marry.